IanTeda/old.hugo.ianteda.com/content/blog/2017-04-25-rule-7-do-not-walk-past-it.md

 ---
 type: blog
-title: Rule 7 - Do not walk past it.
+title: Rule 7 - Do Not Walk Past It
 description: The standard you walk past, is the standard you accept.
+excerpt: Be it a safety concern, poor workmanship or bad behaviour if you close your eyes and walk past it then you are accepting it.
+You are saying that you are not concerned and feel free to keep doing it without correction.
 date: 2017-04-25
 categories: ["engineering"]
 series: [ "The Engineering Rule Book" ]